snkas/basic-sim/doc/ptop_topology.md

     ```

   - `fq_codel(interval_ns; target_ns; max_queue_size)`
-     for an fq_codel with a particular interval, target and maximum queue size.
+     for an fq_codel with a particular interval, target and maximum queue size (only in packets, e.g., "30p").

   - `simple_red(ecn/drop; mean_pkt_size_byte; queue_weight; min_th_pkt; max_th_pkt; max_size; max_p; wait/no_wait; gentle/not_gentle)`
     for a simple RED queueing discipline.
 It does an increasing linear probability